 Renters like to use ratings and they like to hold onto their money.
 So, OpenProperty opens up many more ratings.
 And the ratings are focused on the financial unknown of renting: lease-end charges.

 OpenProperty works automatically by opening up data through integration with, or regular reports from, property management systems.
 Additionally, managers should inquire about our ability to bank underlying security deposits and thereby facilitate reporting and resolution processes.

 Yes.
 Exceptions to this include: a lease in which the renter was flagged for not being at least the age of legal majority and, at properties that joined OpenProperty prior to 100% reporting, leases that concluded prior to the property moving to 100% reporting.

 Property and Landlord Profiles: Open to all.
-Simply use our search feature.

 Money is top of mind for renters.
 Since landlords have leeway with lease-end charges greater transparency is long overdue.

 Ratings are based upon a score out of 5.00.